5 Ways to Foster Sales & Marketing Alignment (+ Key Benefits)

 - Online ad: 2% lead generation rate with a per-lead cost of $15

-Sales and marketing alignment is a key factor in separating high-growth businesses from less successful counterparts.
-By using these best practices and software tools, you can create alignment between these two critical business functions to create a smoother sales process, more effective marketing campaigns, and ultimately higher revenue and growth for your business.
+Sales and marketing alignment is a key factor in separating high-growth businesses from their less successful counterparts.
+Following these steps, best practices, and software tools will create alignment between these two critical business functions.
+As a result, your business will experience a smoother sales process, more effective marketing campaigns, higher revenue, and explosive growth for your business.